Comparative Biomedical Sciences (VMSC)

 Applicants with a minimum degree of Bachelor of Science (B.S.) in a biological science or related field of study are eligible for admission to the VMSC Graduate Program, either for Ph.D. or M.S. degree.

 A minimum Grade Point Average (GPA) of 3.0 on a 4.0 scale (B or better).
 Graduate Record Examination (GRE) is optional.
-Applicant who have GRE scores are encouraged to submit.
+Applicants who have GRE scores are encouraged to submit.

 |Type of Applicant||Fall Deadline||Spring Deadline|

 |F (student) or J (exchange visitor) visas; A,E,G,H,I and L visas and immigrants||January 5, 2023||August 8, 2022|

-The Avrum Gudelsky Veterinary Center, the University of Maryland home of the VMRCVM, lies in the heart of Maryland’s thriving biotechnology community, and is near Maryland’s major university research campuses and government laboratories, including the USDA Beltsville Agriculture Research Center, the National Institutes of Health, and Walter Reed Armed Forces Institute of Pathology.
+The Avrum Gudelsky Veterinary Center, the University of Maryland home of the VMRCVM, lies in the heart of Maryland’s thriving biotechnology community and is near Maryland’s major university research campuses and government laboratories, including the USDA Beltsville Agriculture Research Center, the National Institutes of Health, and Walter Reed National Military Medical Center.
 The Center contains 32,000 square feet of research and support laboratories, including animal care facilities.
 Over 10,000 square-foot research laboratories are fully equipped with state-of-the-art facilities for research on cell biology, molecular biology, microbiology, virology and immunology, including cell culture facilities, ZEISS LSM 800 confocal microscope, fluorescence activated cell sorter, flow cytometer, the Illumina MiSeq System for next-generation sequencing, fluorescence microscopes, Elispot/Fluorospot Reader, and a sophisticated electron microscope suite.
-Approximately 18,000 square feet of space comprise Biological Safety Levels 2 and 3 facilities and facilities for laboratory animals and poultry.
-The poultry unit has 15 rooms for housing poultry, each equipped with 20 poultry isolators to contain any infectious pathogens and maintain a disease-free environment.
+Approximately 18,000 square feet of space comprises Biological Safety Level (BSL) 2 and BSL-3+ facilities and ABSL2 and ABSL3 suites for laboratory animals.
+The poultry unit has 15 rooms, each equipped with 20 poultry isolators to contain any infectious pathogens.
 The animal facility has a fully equipped necropsy room designed for postmortem analysis.